Skip to content

 This Circuit Schematic shows all the AC voltage being rectified.

-1. A full-wave rectifier converts alternating current (AC) to direct current (DC).
-This diode bridge rectifier circuit is one depiction of a full-wave rectifier.
-Indeed, it is by far the most common method used to show this arrangement.
+- A full-wave rectifier converts alternating current (AC) to direct current (DC).
+This diode bridge rectifier circuit is one implementation of a full-wave rectifier.
+Indeed, it is by far the most common method used.

 The bridge rectifier is shown in the circuit above.